SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway.md

 Must be one of Standard_Small (default if none supplied), Standard_Medium, Standard_Large, WAF_Medium, WAF_Large, Standard_v2 or WAF_v2

-customProbes: (optional) object
+customProbes: (optional) array of objects

 Create probes for use in backendHttpSettings.
 See https://docs.microsoft.com/en-us/azure/templates/microsoft.network/2018-11-01/applicationgateways#ApplicationGatewayProbe
 for options.

-An example of a valid object
+An example of a valid object array

 ```json
 [